LancerLab/croqtile/Documents/Documentation/value-numbering.md

 # Implementations
 ## From Expressions to Value Numbers
-In current implement, the value numbering process in a synatx-directed way.
+In current implement, the value numbering process in a syntax-directed way.
 It traverse the Abstract Syntax Tree nodes and generate value numbers when the node contains an expression.

 The method of generating value numbers is simple.
 For each expression, it takes the expression as the input, and returns corresponding value number.